RBEGamer/RBEGamer/README.md

 # Hi, I'm Marcel 👋

-## I love to design, engineer and build software and hardware
+## I love to design, engineer and build software and hardware!

+## AND CLOCKs !

 ### Connect with me: